 I joined the Elisabeth Curtis Centre as a volunteer in 2015, qualifying as a Coach in 2016.
-I started coaching on Monday mornings, I then took on the Wednesday morning and afternoon sessions, Tuesday evening sessions, and most recently I joined Kyle in coaching Saturday morning sessions.
+I started coaching on Monday mornings, I then took on the Wednesday morning and afternoon sessions, Tuesday evening sessions.
 In 2018, I took on the role of Pony Welfare Officer, as I am extremely passionate about the welfare of our ponies.

 I started riding when I was 13, and on leaving school, I began my career in the equine industry as a competition groom with showjumpers and eventers.